duken72/codingForDummies/cppFD/README.md

   int main()
   {
     using std::cout; // declare cout resolve to std::cout
-    cout << "Hello world!"; // so no std:: prefix is needed here! return 0;
+    cout << "Hello world!"; // no std:: prefix is needed here! return 0;
   } // the using declaration expires here
   ```